In 1984, Mario Cuomo pioneered the argument that one may be “personally opposed” to abortion while supporting abortion rights.

 Cuomo’s argument was a mess.
 For instance, in order to buttress his argument, he touted the (alleged) refusal of American Catholic bishops to forcefully denounce slavery.
 The bishops “weren’t hypocrites; they were realists,” Cuomo explained.
 They offered a “measured attempt to balance moral truths against political realities.”

-: “It is a mark of the strength of contemporary liberalism’s commitment to abortion that one of its leading lights should have been willing to support temporizing on slavery in order to defend it.”
+#ad#As Ramesh Ponnuru writes in The Party of Death: “It is a mark of the strength of contemporary liberalism’s commitment to abortion that one of its leading lights should have been willing to support temporizing on slavery in order to defend it.”

 I bring this up because according to the logic of Democrats these days, all of these politicians want to ban abortion.
 It doesn’t matter that they support abortion rights, in word and deed.
 It doesn’t matter that they’re willing to forgive tolerance for slavery to defend the distinction.
 They are personally opposed to abortion, usually as a matter of faith, and so they must favor banning it.